libguestfs/libnbd/README.md

 * Hexdump tool (nbddump) to print NBD content.
 * Query tool (nbdinfo) to query NBD servers.
 * FUSE support (nbdfuse) to mount NBD in the local filesystem.
+* Linux ublk support (nbdublk) to create the userspace block device.

 For documentation, see the [docs](docs/) and [examples](examples/) subdirectories.